awwalm/JavaProjects/README.md

-# Android Projects
+# Java Projects

-A repository chronicling the first set of Android projects I developed (since 2019) while learning a wide range of techniques required to put together a standard mobile application.
+A repository for the first set of Java programs I wrote (since 2018) while learning a wide range of techniques required to put together a standard mobile application.

 ## Getting Started

-After cloning the repository, you may run the programs using **Android Studio** along with an emulator (AVD) or an actual device for testing purposes.
+After cloning the repository, you may run the programs using **IntelliJ IDEA** or an IDE/editor of your choice.

 ### Prerequisites

 - **Java 8**: At the moment of writing, the source code was written with Java 8.
 Should you wish to use a higher/up-to-date version, be sure to account for compatibility makeshifts.
-- **A.S.
-3.5**: Be wary of compatibility issues for a new version of Android Studio.
-- **Gradle**: Model - 3.5.3; Build - 5.4.1.
-- **Firebase**: Auth:19.3.0 /Core: 17.2.3/Database: 19.2.1/UI: 6.2.0.
-- **Google Play Services**: 4.3.3
-- **API Level 23** (modified when needed).
-- **SDK Version 23** (modified when needed).

 ## Contributing